Sunday, October 31, 2010

 read rashmi bansal's recent rediff article - the MBA gold rush is over - it shocks from the cost angle.

-The average ISB student will pay an EMI of Rs 25,000 over seven years.
+The average ISB student will pay an EMI of Rs 25,000 over seven years.these numbers are just shocking.

 An IIM student will pay Rs 25,000 over five years (going for the exchange programme could jack that up by another Rs 4,000 to Rs 5,000 per month).